 Your gas tank will experience a pressure buildup as vapor pressure increases from heat.
 Liquid gasoline will release gasses in the tank, the amount of which is changed by the temperature of the gas.
 This is usually stabilized with the evaporative emission control system, known as the EVAP.

-Several different reasons can cause high pressure building up in your gas tank.
+Several different reasons can cause high pressure to build up in your gas tank.
 One reason could be that a certain aspect of the EVAP system could have failed.
 It could have become restricted or clogged.

 What PSI Should My Fuel Pressure Be?